 If you’re looking for a dish for a pot luck, game day food, aka football food, look no further.
+This baked onion dip comes together quickly and bakes while you prepare other dishes.
+Serve it with crackers, pita chips, crostini or French bread slices.

 - 1 cup mayonnaise